Constraints on Upper Cutoffs in the Mass Functions of Young Star Clusters: Introduction

 \section{Introduction}

 One of the most important characteristics of a population of astronomical objects is its mass function, $\psi(M) = dN/dM$.
 The shape of this function, and especially any distinct features, such as upper or lower cutoffs, encodes important information about the physical processes involved in the formation and subsequent evolution of the objects.
-For young star clusters in different galaxies, the mass function is always found, in a first approximation, to have a power-law shape, $\psi(M) \propto M^{\beta}$, with an exponent close to $\beta \approx -2$, over the range from below $\sim 10^4~M_\odot$ to above $\sim10^5~M_{\odot}$ (see e.g. \citet{Fall12}, and references therein).
+For young star clusters in different galaxies, the mass function is always found, in a first approximation, to have a power-law shape, $\psi(M) \propto M^{\beta}$, with an exponent close to $\beta \approx -2$, over the range from below $\sim 10^4~M_\odot$ to above $\sim10^5~M_{\odot}$ \citep[e.g.][]{Zhang99, Hunter03, Fall12, Krumholz15, Linden17}.
 Of course, to keep the total mass of clusters in a galaxy finite, mass functions with $\beta \approx -2$ must have both upper and lower cutoffs.
-The lower cutoff likely lies near the transition between individual stars and clusters of stars at $\sim10^2~M_{\odot}$.
+The lower cutoff likely lies near the transition between individual stars and clusters of stars at $\sim10^2~M_{\odot}$ \citep[e.g.][]{Krumholz17}.
 The upper cutoff is the subject of this paper.

-As is customary, we represent the mass function of young star clusters by the Schechter function, $\psi(M) = \psi_*~ (M/M_*)^{\beta} \exp(-M/M_*$), i.e., a power law with an exponent $\beta$ and an exponential cutoff at $M \approx M_*$. \citet{Fall01} introduced the Schechter mass function into this field in a theoretical study of the long-term disruption of star clusters.
-Their models match the observed peaked mass function of globular clusters after $\sim10^{10}$ yr of evolution if the initial mass function has almost any shape, including a power law, and an exponential cutoff at $M_* \sim$ few $\times 10^6~M_\odot$ \citep[see also][]{Chandar07, Jordan07, McLaughlin08, Goudfrooij16}.
+As is customary, we represent the mass function of young star clusters by the \citet{Schechter76} function, $\psi(M) = (\psi_*/M_*)~ (M/M_*)^{\beta} \exp(-M/M_*$), i.e., a power law with an exponent $\beta$ and an exponential cutoff at $M \approx M_*$. \citet{Fall01} introduced the Schechter mass function into this field in a theoretical study of the long-term disruption of star clusters.
+Their models match the observed mass function of globular clusters (with peaks at $M_p \sim10^5~M_{\odot}$) after $\sim10^{10}$ yr of evolution if the initial mass function has almost any shape, including a power law, and an exponential cutoff at $M_* \sim$ few $\times~10^6~M_\odot$ \citep[meaning $10^6 ~ M_\odot \lesssim M_* \lesssim 10^7 ~ M_\odot$; see also][]{Chandar07, Jordan07, McLaughlin08, Goudfrooij16}.